Vegetebird/MHFormer/README.md

 ## Updates
-- 03/24/2022: Demo and in-the-wild inference code is released.
+- 03/24/2022: Demo and in-the-wild inference code is released!

 ## Dependencies